What You Need to Know About Geothermal Production Manager

 - Maintenance Manager

-There were about 170,600 jobs for Geothermal Production Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 170,600 jobs in the United States for Geothermal Production Manager.
 There is little to no growth in job opportunities for Geothermal Production Manager.
 There will be an estimated 11,600 positions for Geothermal Production Manager per year.

 The states with the most job growth for Geothermal Production Manager are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Alaska, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.